 Readers may remember the coverage we gave a couple of years ago to the trumped-up charges of “leaking” made against then-board member JJ Jelincic, where the allegations ultimately collapsed in the face of evidence that nothing that Jelincic had disclosed was a secret.

 Nevertheless, that embarrassing experience has failed to cure the organization of its fevered efforts to find someone, anyone, to pin the blame on for its staggering decline in reputation.
 To advance that goal, CalPERS has hired a big bucks law firm to lead an investigation.
-However, the tell that, like its previous efforts, this one likely will go nowhere in terms of unmasking actual wrong-doing.
+However, like its previous efforts, this one will probably go nowhere in terms of unmasking actual wrong-doing.
 A tell is is that the investigation has been apparently structured to ensure that at least one important source didn’t get talked to.

 So whether this “investigation” is intended for public propaganda purposes or merely to have its “findings” shown privately to the CalPERS board to bolster the notion that their poor reputation is undeserved and results from bogeymen hiding under every bed, rest assured that it is a garbage in, garbage out process.